cuter9/Cuterbot_2004/docker/README.md

 # Docker version issue
 1. The native nvidia container libraries in jetson nano (nvidia-docker2 v2.8 and its associative packages), can be upgrade to v2.13.0, as following
 2. Add the latest apt source list to /etc/apt/source.list.d from https://github.com/NVIDIA/libnvidia-container/blob/gh-pages/stable/ubuntu18.04/nvidia-container-toolkit.list
-3. Run sudo apt update and sudo apt update nvidia-docker2.The following packages will update and make the docker works as it is: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/1.8.1/install-guide.html
+3. Run nv_container_rt.sh to install the following: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/1.8.1/install-guide.html
-   1) install nvidia-docker2 v2.13.0; and it will automatically install the following packages
+   1) install nvidia-docker2 v2.8.0
+   2) nvidia container runtime (v3.7.0)
-   2) libnvidia-container1 (v1.13.5)
+   3) libnvidia-container1 (v1.7.0)
-   3) nvidia container tools (v1.13.5)
+   4) nvidia container tools (v1.7.0)
-   4) nvidia container toolkit
+   5) nvidia container toolkit (v1.7.0)
-   5) docker.io
+   6) docker.io (v24.0.5)
-4. you can check the installed docker version with apt list --installed | grep docker.io, and then will get docker version "docker.io/focal-updates,now 24.0.5-0ubuntu1~20.04.1 arm64"
+4. You can check the installed docker version with apt list --installed | grep docker.io, and then will get docker version "docker.io/focal-updates,now 24.0.5-0ubuntu1~20.04.1 arm64"
-5. BuildKit seems not workable with nvidia container toolkit, thus is not recommended to install.
+5. BuildKit seems not workable with nvidia container toolkit on jetson nano, thus is not recommended to install.
 6. The latest docker version with BuildKit seems fail to build the image with the build-in jetson nano container tool kit and the associated csv file in /etc/nvidia-container-runtime/host-files-for-container.d/ folder.
 7. It seems fail to work to install the docker as instructed in https://docs.docker.com/engine/install/ubuntu/#installation-methods.